 Our route up to the summit was very pretty in short order.
 From the Ferry Gulch intersection, it’s a combination of hiking on good trails, boardwalk and stairs.
 All of it is well-marked, a welcome change after the Long Range Traverse – which offers hikers a navigational challenge with no marked trail.

 You’ll find fluorescent markers above treeline, put in place to help you get safely off the mountain if the fog suddenly rolls in.

-Our hike to the summit of Gros Morne Mountain was an out and back hike rather than the loop most people do.
+Our hike to the summit was an out and back hike rather than the loop most people do.
 The return to the Ferry Gulch Campsite was quite enjoyable.
 But, I was surprised at how tough going the hiking was all the way from Ferry Gulch to the viewing platform by the gully.

 It’s rocky with uneven footing and took far longer than I anticipated.
 I figured it was a two hour hike – tops – especially as it’s only seven kilometres.
 But, it took us at least three hours.

 Be warned that this part of the hike can get very hot in summer.
 Be sure to fill your water bottles at Ferry Gulch before starting off.
 Treat your water too.

 All told, allow six to eight hours to do the full loop hike.
 Go prepared with a windbreaker and rain gear for the summit and extra food and water.
 Proper footwear is a must as well.
 I wouldn’t recommend this hike for kids unless they were used to doing long, hard hikes.